Bondjono19/comp4651proj/README.md

 This repository contains a simple chatroom microservice implemented as a containerized application and deployed using Kubernetes.

-# COMP4651 Chatroom Microservice as a Containerized Application

-This repository contains a simple chatroom microservice implemented as a containerized application and deployed using Kubernetes.

-# COMP4651 Chatroom Microservice

-A real-time multi-room chat application built with React frontend and Python FastAPI backend, designed as a containerized microservice.

 ##  Quick Start

 ### Setup